downlinko/downlinko.github.io/_posts/development/2018-07-21-download-install-maven-3-3-9-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/maven/download-install-maven-3-3-9-windows.png" alt="download install maven 3-3-9 windows" class="align-right title-image">

-Do you want to **download and install Apache Maven 3.3.9 on Windows**?
+Do you want to download and install Apache Maven 3.3.9 on Windows?

 Then Check this out: